mccright/rand-notes/How-can-you-prepare-for-retirement.md

 The median young Black family has almost no wealth ($600).
 In contrast, the median young White family has a wealth of $25,400.
 Young Hispanic and other families fall in between, with $11,200 and $13,500 in median wealth, respectively.
 ```

 Changing that disparity is critically important, but is beyond the scope of this argument.
+The most recent [Federal Reserve data](https://www.federalreserve.gov/econres/scfindex.htm) says that only 54.5 percent of Americans ages 55 to 64 have retirement accounts.
 Regardless of the scale of your available resources, the most important short term priority is to start building wealth.

 How do you know your plan is working?
 Identify and then start documenting some dimensions of that plan.
 Tracking Savings habits, credit card (or other high-interest) debt, emergency savings, and asset portfolio size-and-risk might be useful measures for determining the succcess of your plan.